-The Virginia Institute of Marine Science and its federal partners serve the citizens of Virginia and the mid-Atlantic region by offering a wide variety of free public programs, both on the VIMS campus in Gloucester Point and at venues throughout Hampton Roads and the lower Chesapeake Bay region.
+The Virginia Institute of Marine Science and its federal partners offer a wide variety of free public programs, both on the VIMS campus in Gloucester Point and at venues throughout Hampton Roads and the lower Chesapeake Bay region.

-This monthly series of public lectures by scientists from VIMS and elsewhere explores the hot issues facing Chesapeake Bay and the coastal ocean.
+This monthly series of public lectures by scientists from VIMS and elsewhere explores hot issues facing Chesapeake Bay and the ocean.
 Learn more and register here.

-Offered by the Chesapeake Bay National Estuarine Research Reserve program at VIMS, these monthly labs provide a hands-on opportunity for adults and children to explore selected aspects of the Chesapeake Bay ecosystem.
+These monthly labs provide hands-on opportunities for adults and children to explore selected aspects of the Chesapeake Bay ecosystem.
+Offered by the Chesapeake Bay National Estuarine Research Reserve program at VIMS.

 This unique partnership between VIMS and Yorktown Sailing Charters LLC allows paid guests to learn about Chesapeake Bay and its marine life from VIMS researchers during two-hour cruises on the York River aboard the 105-foot schooner Alliance.
-The 2012 program will run from 2-4 pm on 5 Wednesday afternoons in April and May.
+The program typically runs from 2-4 pm on Wednesday afternoons in April and May.
 Visit our events calendar for details of the upcoming cruises.
 For details, reservations, and pricing information, visit www.schooneralliance.com.

-This program provides opportunities to invite VIMS faculty and staff for talks or other outreach activities at your school, club, business, community organization, or other venue.
-Call 804-684-7846 or e-mail [[programs]] for more information.
+Invite VIMS faculty and staff for talks or other outreach activities at your school, club, business, community organization, or other venue.
+Call 804.684.7061 or e-mail [[programs]] for more information.